-A task, such as downloading a specific resource, to be undertaken by a URL session.
+A task, like downloading a specific resource, performed in a URL session.

 - iOS 7.0+